spencer-owens/catch-a-case/docs/rules/phase-creation-guide.md

 ## Core Principles

 1. **Database First**
-   - Always implement database schema and tables before building features
+   - Implement database schema and tables before building features
    - This prevents architectural changes later and ensures data consistency
    - Include proper relationships, constraints, and indexes from the start